ZainWajid775/DSA-Project/READ_ME.txt

     Update the junction
     Update the map

-    For vehicle, in simualtion mode, vehicle should move on its own after checking path is available For user controlled simulation, user should be able to input the vehicle id and move it manually while other vehicles move on their own
+    For vehicle, in simulation mode, vehicle should move on its own after checking path is available For user controlled simulation, user should be able to input the vehicle id and move it manually while other vehicles move on their own

 5. Signal